 Multi-Zone and Flex Zones allow homeowners to turn off the units they are not using or to set each room or “zone” to individual temperature settings so everyone in the home will be comfortable.
 They can be configured with wall mounts, slim ducts, cassettes, and floor mounts.

 With proper maintenance and care, a good Fujitsu Ductless Mini Split will last for over 20 years.
 If you are considering greener alternatives to energy, looking for higher energy efficiency, then the Fujitsu systems mentioned here will fit that bill.

-About Carini Heating and Air Conditioning: Carini Heating and Air Conditioning in San Diego, California is a family-owned and operated heating and air conditioning company that has provided decades of high-quality service in the San Diego area and surrounding communities.
+About Carini Heating, Air and Plumbing: Carini Heating, Air and Plumbing in San Diego, California is a family-owned and operated heating and air conditioning company that has provided decades of high-quality service in the San Diego area and surrounding communities.
 At Carini, we have a keen interest in customer satisfaction and in green technology.
 We offer a vast array of heating and cooling services for all homes and retrofitting services for historic homes.